 First of all, congratulations!
 We're so excited to have you join our Hughsie family this coming October.
 But before you get too excited about all the fantastic things in store, you must ensure that you've sorted out the most important thing.
 By that, I don't mean your massive collection of kitchenware that you've inevitably binge-bought already.
-Rest assured, this part of the guide will help you figure out all the boring bits of documentation that you'll need so that you don't risk deportation!
+Rest assured, this part of the guide will help you figure out all the boring bits of documentation that you'll need!
 Woop Woop!